 Does the facility licensee properly perform required simulator testing?
 In answering this question, check for correct simulator testing periodicity, proper evaluations of the simulator against the reference plant or best-estimate data, and correct documentation and retention of simulator test records.

-10 CFR 55.46 provides additional details towards answering these questions, and 10 CFR 55.46 presents a checklist in appendix G. Regulatory Guide 1.149 and ANSI/ANS-3.5 provide additional details.
+10 CFR 55.46 provides additional details towards answering these questions, and 10 CFR 55.46 presents a checklist in appendix G of this IP.
+Regulatory Guide 1.149 and ANSI/ANS-3.5 provide additional details.

 During this inspection activity and upon its conclusion, discuss any simulator performance issue with the facility licensee to assist in confirming the issue.
 If there are significant concerns regarding simulator performance, contact regional management.
-In evaluating any simulator performance issues, refer to appendix G, 10 CFR 55.46, the applicable versions of RG 1.149, and ANSI/ANS-3.5.
+In evaluating any simulator performance issues, refer to appendix G of this IP, 10 CFR 55.46, the applicable versions of RG 1.149, and ANSI/ANS-3.5.

 71111.11-04 REFERENCES